Amputation Negligence Claims

 Losing part of your body due to negligent care is something no patient should ever have to suffer.
-Medical negligence implies this situation was avoidable, and caused entirely by a failing, or several failings, of the staff providing your diagnosis and care.
+Medical negligence implies this situation was avoidable and caused entirely by mistake, or several failings, of the staff providing your diagnosis and care.

 The fact that limb loss from clinical negligence makes up only a small proportion of the number of medical negligence claims processed every year is of little comfort to someone who has suffered this way.
 Amputation affects every aspect of a person’s life.
-They and their family have to cope with the stress of lengthy physical and mental rehabilitation, and having to adapt their lives to cope with their physical limitations.
-For some patients this can also mean having to give up their career and retrain in a new field.
+They and their family have to cope with the stress of lengthy physical and mental rehabilitation and having to adapt their lives to deal with their physical limitations.
+For some patients, this can also mean having to give up their career and retrain in a new field.

 Causes of Amputation from Medical Negligence

 There are two main medical reasons behind the majority of amputations due to medical negligence: misdiagnosis and mistreatment.

 Misdiagnosis can include instances such as an undetected infection which leads to sepsis and loss of blood supply, or cancerous cells which are not detected in initial tests; while mistreatment can include surgical errors, inadequate post-surgical care, or conservative treatment of an infection when a patient should be referred for specialist care.
 All of these are real examples of cases in the UK where people have sought – and obtained – financial compensation for amputation negligence.